-“My admiration goes out to the organisers of EuroPride for their perseverance and dedication,” said Miloš Đajić, president of the Centre of Modern Skills in Belgrade – the partner of the FMS in Serbia.
+"My admiration goes out to the organisers of EuroPride for their perseverance and dedication," he said. said Miloš Đajić, president of the Centre of Modern Skills in Belgrade - the partner of the FMS in Serbia.

 Diplomats, Members of the European Parliament, and European and international leaders joined hundreds of activists as they walked through Belgrade.
 "The presence of politicians and European civil society, as well as guests from Canada and the United States, and the European Commissioner, created a larger responsibility for the Serbian government to ensure protection," Angel says.